pixmusix/OSCSoundTrigger/README.md

 ```

 #### The Play Function
-play(x) expects the absolute of relative path of a play file.
+play(x) expects the relative path of a play file.
-Simplest soltion is to create a folder of audio files and in your repos local directory.
+Simplest soltion is to create a folder of audio files in your repos local directory.
 WARNING: Please put any audio files into your .gitignore.
 Pull requests with .wav files will not be accepted.

 ## Contribution